The Haunting of Molly Hartley

 The Haunting of Molly Hartley is a 2008 American supernatural horror film written by John Travis and Rebecca Sonnenshine and directed by Mickey Liddell.
-The film, starring Haley Bennett, Chace Crawford, AnnaLynne McCord, and Jake Weber, was panned by critics but was a mild commercial success, grossing $15.4 million against a $5 million budget.
+It stars Haley Bennett, Chace Crawford, AnnaLynne McCord, and Jake Weber.
+The film received negative reviews and grossed $15.4 million.

 Plot

 The film begins in 1997 with a teenage girl, Laurel Miller, going into the woods to meet her boyfriend Michael.
 He gives her an early birthday present, but her father shows up and demands she leave with him.
 As they drive home, Laurel tells him she will be marrying Michael as soon as she turns eighteen.
-He breaks down and apologizes to her, telling her he can't let her turn 18, then purposely crashes their car.
-Seeing that she is not dead, he kills her with a broken piece of mirror, saying he couldn't let the darkness take her.
+He breaks down and apologizes to her, telling her he cannot let her turn 18, then purposely crashes their car.
+Seeing that she is not dead, he kills her with a broken piece of mirror, saying he could not let the darkness take her.

 In the present day, 17-year-old Molly Hartley is stabbed in the chest by her deranged mother Jane with a pair of scissors.
 Although she survives, she is haunted in her dreams by the experience.
 She lives with her father Robert, and her mother is locked up in a mental ward.
 Her father enrolls Molly in a new school to help with the trauma and start a new life.
 However, as her eighteenth birthday approaches, Molly has continuing nightmares of her mother's attack.
 Joseph Young, one of her classmates, attempts to help her; however, she begins to display symptoms of the same psychosis that took control of her mother's life.
 Molly attends a party at Joseph's house, where his jealous ex-girlfriend tries to attack her.
 She breaks the girl's arm and leaves the party.
 She has another hallucination of her mother attacking her and has a panic attack.
 The next morning she apologizes to Joseph's ex, who says she knows what Molly is.